Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization: Acknowledgments

 \section{Acknowledgments}

-I thank Salar Fattahi and Cedric Josz for introducing me to the overparameterized regime of matrix sensing.
-In addition, I thank Sabrina Zielinski, Gavin Zhang, Nicolas Boumal, Iosif Pinelis, and two anonymous reviewers for helpful discussions and feedback.
-I am grateful to Salar Fattahi for pointing out the intimate relationship between the optimization considered in Theorem~\ref{thm:EckartYoung} and the low-rank approximation problem considered by Eckart and Young; this was the key insight that ultimately led to a proof.
+I thank Salar Fattahi and Cedric Josz for introducing me to overparameterization, and also Sabrina Zielinski, Gavin Zhang, Nicolas Boumal, Iosif Pinelis, Nati Srebro, and the three anonymous reviewers for helpful discussions and feedback.
+I am grateful to Salar Fattahi for connecting Theorem~\ref{thm:EckartYoung} with the Eckart--Young Theorem; this turned out to be a critical insight for the paper.
 The proof of \lemref{saddle} is due to an anonymous reviewer of the paper~\citep{zhang2021preconditioned}.
+The proof of \thmref{EckartYoung} has been substantially simplified by Reviewer 2 via a trace inequality of Ruhe.
+I thank Reviewer 3 for motivating me to re-examine \exaref{overparam}, and Nati Srebro for prompting me to close the gap between necessity and sufficiency in \thmref{main}.